 - Motivate your employees: e-learning can help generate new ideas and keep your workforce fresh and inspired.

-Like any type of training, e-learning solutions come with challenges.
-Due to the lack of human interaction, you may want to combine e-learning tools with face-to-face training.
-In addition, e-learning may not suit all learning styles; talk to your employees to find out about the type of training that works for them.
+As with any type of training, e-learning solutions can present some challenges.
+Due to the lack of human interaction, you may want to combine e-learning tools with in-person training.
+In addition, e-learning may not suit all learning styles; talk to your employees to find out what types of training work for them.